lnis-uofu/OpenFPGA/docs/source/manual/openfpga_shell/openfpga_commands/setup_commands.rst

   .. option:: --pin_table <string>

-    Specify the path to the pin table file, which describes the pin mapping between chip I/Os to FPGA I/Os
+    Specify the path to the pin table file, which describes the pin mapping between chip I/Os and FPGA I/Os.
+See details in :ref:`file_format_pin_table_file`

   .. option:: --fpga_fix_pins <string>